 However, this is really not a problem.
 You will still be able to hear the TV, listen to music, hold a conversation, etc.

-Belt driven spin bikes can be more expensive than a chain driven bike because
+Belt driven indoor cycling bikes can be more expensive than a chain driven bike because

 Belt driven bikes need very precise measurements when the belt is being fitted at the time of manufacturing or else the belt will weaken very quickly and become ineffective, leaving the bike unuseable.

 Chain driven bikes don’t need exact measurements and simply due to the nature of the chain-driven system, manufacturers know when a customer buys that upkeep needs to be performed every now and again, so the price tends to be lower.

 More people also want a less noisier bike and so the demand for belt driven bikes is greater.

 It all comes down to economics 101 – supply and demand.

 At the end of the day, whether you purchase a chain or a belt driven indoor cycling bike you are still going to get exactly what you want out of it – an incredible effective workout.

 So, I hope this has provided an insight into the great chain or belt drive debate.